-Complainant's claims fail on its face of the Amended Complaint because he does not allege any facts of an adverse action carried out by Respondents.
 In Apeceche v.
 White Pine County, 96 Nev.
-723, 615 P.2d 975 (1980), the Nevada Supreme Court adopted the burdenshifting analysis for deciding claims of discrimination that was promulgated in U.S. Supreme Court's decision in McDonnell Douglas Corp. v.
-Green.
-411 U.S. 792 (1973).
-See Nicole It the Amended Complainant North Las Vegas Police Department, Respondents.
-2010 WL 5647509. at \3.
+723, 615 P.2d 975 (1980), the Nevada Supreme Court adopted the burden-shifting analysis for deciding claims of discrimination that was promulgated in U.S. Supreme Court's decision in McDonnell Douglas Corp. v.
+Green, 411 U.S. 792 (1973).
+See Nicole Wilson.
+Complainant North Las Vegas Police Department.
+Respondents.
+2010 WI.
+564-509. at 3.
 The Board has historically applied the same McDonnell burden shifting analysis to discrimination claims.
 Under this framework, a claimant may establish a prima facie case of discrimination either by meeting the four-part test, or by providing direct evidence suggesting that the employment decision was based on an impermissible criterion, e.g., E.E.O.C. v.
 Boeing Co.
 577 F.3d 1044, 1049 (9th Cir.
 2009).

-Respondent must show: 1) he is a member of a protected class: 2) he performed his job satisfactorily: 3) he was subjected to an adverse employment action: and 4) he was treated differently from similarly situated individuals outside of his protected class.
+Respondent must show: 1) he is a member of a protected class; 2) he performed his job satisfactorily; 3) he was subjected to an adverse employment action; and 4) he was treated differently from similarly situated individuals outside of her protected class.
 Apeceche, 96 Nev. at 723.
-Complainant has failed to allege any adverse employment action by Respondents that would state a cognizable claim under NRS 88.270(1)(d), or NRS 288.270(1)(f) and his complaint should be dismissed on that basis.
+Complainant has failed to allege any adverse employment action by Respondents that would state a cognizable claim under NRS 288.270(1)(d), or NRS 288.270(1)(f) and his complaint should be dismissed on that basis.
 Rather, he makes vague conclusory allegations of discrimination that cannot survive a motion to dismiss.
-See Compl. at 5-9. \$\frac{10}{10}\$24, 36, 44, and 45.
+See Complaint at 5-9, \$\mathbb{P}24, 36, 44, and 45.
 Strangely, a lot of Complainant's gripes are aimed at an HR representative and not an individual who is in Complainant's chain of command or has authority to take employment actions over him.
+Exhibit 5 and Exhibit 7.
 Nonetheless, the lack of an alleged adverse employment action is fatal to his claim.
+Furthermore, the independent investigation completed by the County, refute Leonard's Claims that an HR representative has supervisory or disciplinary authority over him.
+Any allegation against the County HR representative fails as a matter of law.

-Discrimination based on personal reasons occurs where an employer takes adverse action against an employee for "non-merit-or-titness factors" such the dislike of or bias against a person which is based upon an individual's characteristics, beliefs, affiliations, or activities that do not affect the individual's merit or fitness for a particular job."
-Kitgore v.
-City of Henderson, Item No. 55011, I-MRB Case No. A1-045763 (2005).
+Discrimination based on personal reasons occurs where an employer takes adverse action against an employee for "non-merit-or-fitness factors" such the dislike of or bias against a person which is based upon an individual's characteristics, beliefs, affiliations, or activities that do not affect the individual's merit or fitness for a particular job." hilgore v.
+City of Henderson, Item No. 550H, EMRB Case No. A1-045763 (2005).
+There are simply no facts alleged that would show that Leonard's protected class or political/ personal reasons were the